PSA test

 False negative result: about 15 out of 100 men with a negative PSA test may have prostate cancer.

-False positive result: about 75 out of 100 men with a positive PSA test have a normal prostate biopsy (ie no evidence of cancer).
+False positive result: about 75 out of 100 men with a positive PSA test have normal prostate investigations, ie no evidence of cancer.

-Therefore a false positive PSA test may lead to unnecessary investigations, such as a prostate biopsy, and there may be side-effects from this investigation, such as bleeding or infection.
+A false positive PSA test may lead to unnecessary investigations, such as a prostate biopsy, and there may be side-effects from this investigation, such as bleeding or infection.
+This is less common nowadays as MRI scans are a more common initial investigation which carry lower risks.

 A positive result may also lead to unnecessary treatment.
-Many prostate cancers are slow growing and may not become evident during your lifetime.
+Many prostate cancers are slow growing and may not become evident during a man's lifetime.
 Side-effects of treatment are common and can be serious, such as urinary incontinence and sexual problems.

 Other conditions may also cause a raised PSA level, including: